MayD524/MayD524/README.md

 I also am developing my own language called [BlueScript](https://github.com/MayD524/CBluescirpt)

-Most of these repos are kinda old, but I may go back and refactor most of them :)
+Most of these repos are kinda old, but I may go back and refactor most of them :)<br>
 I also am always looking for fun coding/programing challenges and always looking for people to work with!